scottyschwartzowen/Scottylicious/README.md

 - Robust identifiable data model with MVVM architecture

-- Grid View of food categories navigate between recipe Lists
+- Grid View of food categories to navigate between recipe Lists

-- Tabbar, Sheets, and Modal View dynamically show images and text
+- Tabbar, Sheets, and Modal Views dynamically show images and text

-- Forms with Pickers persist color scheme settings with AppStorage
+- Pickers in Forms to persist color scheme settings with AppStorage

 - Persisting recipes using FileManager with JSON codable conformance